Learn Healthy Anxiety Coping Skills To Manage Stress

 Helpful tips for coping with stress

 When you know what triggers your stress and anxiety, selecting an appropriate coping skill to help you through it can be easier.
-Developing a collection of healthy, practical coping mechanisms can help you manage your stress so it doesn’t influence how you think, act, and feel as much.
+Developing a gathering of healthy, practical coping mechanisms can help you manage your stress so it doesn’t influence how you think, act, and feel as much.

 • Identify your stress triggers and develop methods to help you overcome them.